How Portfolio Rebalancing Works to Manage Risk for Your Clients

 Inflows: When a client makes a deposit or receives a dividend, we use the inflow to buy holdings that are currently underweight, reducing their drift.
 The result is that the need to sell in order to rebalance is reduced.

-Whenever client drift is higher than normal (generally 2% or higher), we calculate the deposit required to reduce the client's drift to zero, and make it easy for them to make the deposit.
+Whenever client drift is higher than normal, we calculate the deposit required to reduce the client's drift to zero, and make it easy for them to make the deposit.
 Although we show the deposit amount needed to bring drift back to 0%, smaller deposits also help reduce drift.

 Sell/Buy Rebalancing

-Note: In addition to the higher threshold, we built in another restriction into the rebalancing algorithm for taxable accounts.
-As with any sell trade, our tax minimization algorithm seeks to select the lowest tax impact lots, and stops before selling any lots that would realize short-term capital gains when possible.
+Rebalancing requires a minimum portfolio balance (Advisors can review the estimated balance at www.betterment.com/legal/portfolio-minimum).
+The rebalancing algorithm is also calibrated to avoid frequent small rebalance transactions and to seek tax efficient outcomes, such as preventing wash sales and minimizing short-term capital gains.
+As with any sell trade, our tax minimization algorithm seeks to select the lowest tax impact lots for rebalancing transactions.
 Since short-term capital gains are taxed at a higher rate than long-term capital gains, we can achieve higher after-tax outcomes by simply waiting for those lots to become long-term before rebalancing, if it's still necessary at that point.

 Allocation Change Rebalancing